Missouri Governor signs controversial bill into law banning local enforcement of federal gun laws

-LEE’S SUMMIT, MO (KCTV) -- Law enforcement in Missouri no longer has to execute federal gun laws.
+LEE’S SUMMIT, Missouri (KCTV) -- Law enforcement in Missouri no longer has to execute federal gun laws.

 Missouri Gov. Mike Parson signed the Second Amendment Preservation Act into law Saturday afternoon.